meegpipe/meegpipe/tutorials/README.md

 * The [ssmd_rs tutorial][ssmd_rs] illustrates a typical pre-processing and
   data-cleaning workflow in a resting-state [hdEEG][hdeeg] study.
 The raw data is not publicly available yet.
+This tutorial is still work in progress.

 [batman]:  ./batman/README.md
 [ssmd_rs]: ./ssmd_rs/README.md